multinet-app/multinet-rfcs/accepted/0014-eliminate-directories/README.md

 ---
-RFC: XXXX
+RFC: 0014
 Author: Roni Choudhury
 Created: 2021-01-26
 Last-Modified: 2021-01-26
 ---

-# RFC XXXX: Eliminate directory structure in RFC repository
+# RFC 0014: Eliminate directory structure in RFC repository

 This proposes to restructure the RFC repository to eliminate the proposal-status focused directory structure.
 This will simplify the workflow and has a number of